 The other man lit a cigarette and inhaled deeply, as if to hurt himself, then pushed the smoke up toward the ceiling.
 It rolled over itself up there and hid in the dimness like old, sad memories.
 Another long draw and exhale, more memories.
 He finally looked down into his coffee, watched the steam, felt mildly curious about when the waitress had poured it.
 He took a quick sip, blew a little to cool it, then took a longer drink.
 He looked through the dust of the window and watched the sun try to warm the old brick building across the street.

 Carved in a limestone block at the top of the building were the block letters “W. C. T. U” for Women’s Christian Temperance Union, an anti-alcohol organization from the late 1890’s and early parts of the 1900s.
 The size of the building indicated how important that group had been.
 The dilapidated face of the building told a story of changing times.

 “I wish I knew.”
 One side of his mouth twitched in what once had once been an easy smile.
 He raised his eyes, caught those of his friend for a moment and looked back out the window.
 A gust kicked up and blew something past.
 A white paper sandwich bag.

 “Maybe… I don’t know….He stopped.

-“Maybe its because the world is so muddled, because people are so confused and lost.
+“Maybe its because the world is so fucked up.”

 “I have this nagging fear that we are living on borrowed time.
 It never leaves me.
 All of us.
 Everything.
 I just have this feeling that if I get it right—some day, even just once, I write the perfect thing, something of absolute and final clarity that is a plea for forgiveness—then maybe God will give us one more chance.
 The hell of it is, I’m getting old.
 I just don’t know how much time I have, or what it will take.”